Dysphagia: What Happens During a Bedside Swallow Exam

 If you have dysphagia, you're at risk for aspiration.
 So dysphagia needs to be identified

 quickly.
-Various health problems can lead to it.
-Some examples are:
+Many health problems can lead to it.
+These include:

 Major dental problems